-When extreme weather like tropical storms and hurricanes strike, Guardian Protection Services wants to help ensure that our customers are as safe as they can be.
+When extreme weather like tropical storms and hurricanes strike, Guardian Protection wants to help ensure that our customers are as safe as they can be.
 Tropical storm and hurricane season is just one time of the year where extreme weather can affect your home or business.

 For those who live in areas affected by tropical storms and hurricanes, there are some things you need to know about Guardian and your monitored Guardian security system.
 Guardian’s dual monitoring centers stay highly prepared for extreme weather across the country by focusing on predicted weather events and increasing our trained monitoring center staff accordingly.
-Our two monitoring centers are located on either sides of the nation and have multiple power redundancies so that they are prepared no matter where a natural disaster or weather event occurs.
+Our two monitoring centers are located on both sides of the country and have multiple power redundancies so that they are prepared no matter where a natural disaster or weather event occurs.

 - To learn more about how Guardian’s monitoring center prepares for severe weather, click here.

 During a hurricane or tropical storm, the first thing you might notice regarding your Guardian security system is a severe weather alert on your keypad.
 This feature helps make sure you’re aware of dangerous conditions in your area.
 You can silence the alert when you hear it.